CaioQuirinoMedeiros/react-native-mask-input/README.md

 ## License

-react-native-masked-text-input is released under the MIT license.
+react-native-mask-input is released under the MIT license.
 See [LICENSE](LICENSE) for details.

 Any question or support will welcome.